renesas-rz/meta-rz-edge-ai-demo/README.md

 * Click "About->License" to read the GPLv2 license that this app is licensed under.
 * Click "About->Exit" to close the application.
-* Click "Inference->Enable/Disable ArmNN Delegate" to enable or disable ArmNN Delegate during inference.
+* Click "Inference Engine->Enable/Disable ArmNN Delegate" to enable or disable ArmNN Delegate during inference.
 * Click "Input->Load Camera Feed" to return to live camera feed.
 * Click "Camera Settings->Enable/Disable Auto Gain" when using a supported MIPI